 A looper pedal will record/sample a given length of audio and repeat it ad infinitum until it is stopped.
 This effect, of course, is much different than delay, but it stems from the same principle.

 Many modern digital delay pedals will have additional looping functionalities built into their design.

-The legendary Line 6 DL4 Delay Modeler (link to check the price on Amazon) features a variety of delay emulations and a 14-second loop sampler.
+The legendary Line 6 DL4 Delay Modeler features a variety of delay emulations and a 14-second loop sampler.

-Line 6 is featured in My New Microphone’s Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.
+The Line 6 DL4 is featured in My New Microphone's Top 11 Best Looper Pedals For Guitar & Bass.